-Customer's deposit for property development is recorded at cost.
-The deposit is an advance payment by a villa buyer which is required to start and complete the villa development.
-Upon sale, the deposit will be applied against the total selling price of the villa.
+Customers' deposit for property development, which pertain to advance payment by a villa buyer that is required to start and complete the villa development, is recognized at the fair value of the deposit received.
+Upon completion of the sale, the deposit will be applied against the total selling price of the villa.